m-jovanovic/rally-simulator/README.md

 ### Application

 The application layer is responsible for orchestrating all of the application logic and the necessary use-cases.
 It depends on the domain layer, but has no dependencies on any other layer.
 This layer defines additional interfaces that are required for supporting the application logic, that are implemented by outside layers.
 For example, the ***IDbContext*** interface is defined in this layer but implemented by the Persistence layer.

+This layer utilizes the **CQRS pattern** for structuring the application logic into commands and queries, using the MediatR library.

 ### Infrastucture